VasinkaD/Polarization-Deep-Sense/README.md

 - Measured count distributions for each pixel of the diatom sensing stored at "Data_sets/Scan_Diatom/Diatom_data.npz"
 - A deep learning model stored at "Trained_models/Scan_Diatom_model.h5"

+### USAF_test.ipynb
+A Jupyter notebook reproducing the USAF test results - the image comparison and the resolution evaluation. <br>
+Stored in the main directory. <br>
+Requires the following files:
+- A numpy file stored at "Data_sets/USAF_test/USAF_test_CCD.npz" containing a polarization matrix for each image pixel reconstructed from the CCD data using a classical method.
+- A numpy file stored at "Data_sets/USAF_test/USAF_test_Sensor.npz" containing a polarization matrix for each image pixel reconstructed from the sensor data using a deep learning model.

 ### Supporting_func_file.py
 A Python file containing the definitions of functions, which are called by the files listed above. <br>
 Stored in the main directory.